How to Grow and Care for Hibiscus Bushes

 How to Grow Hibiscus Flowering Shrubs

-It is an acid-loving plant.
+They are acid-loving plants.
 Adjusting the soil to the ideal pH range is important for plant health and blooms.
 Acidity levels can affect flower color.

 Provide the plant with rich loam soil.
 It should drain well.
 When planting outdoors, mix plenty of compost into the planting site.